Simbiat/HTTP20/doc/HTML.md

 `$total` - total number of pages.

-`$maxNumerics` - maximum number of numeric links, that is those pages, that show actual numbers, and not 'First'/'Previous'/'Next'/'Last'.
+`$max_numerics` - maximum number of numeric links, that is those pages, that show actual numbers, and not 'First'/'Previous'/'Next'/'Last'.
 This number includes the current page.

-`$nonNumerics` is an array of default text values to style 'First', 'Previous', 'Next' and 'Last' pages (with some default values):
+`$non_numerics` is an array of default text values to style 'First', 'Previous', 'Next' and 'Last' pages (with some default values):

 ```php
 [